vincenzooo/pyXsurf/docs/source/index.rst

 .. .. image:: resources/wip.png   #this creates a large icon

 .. note that referring to tags in readme_link refers to sections of the page generated from the readme_link.rst content
+    but at same time adds the possibility of adding content at the end of the linked content.

 🛠️ Work in Progress!
 Thanks for your interest to this project.
 We're currently making significant updates.
-Please check back soon to see the enhancements!
+Please check back soon to see what's new!

-The available documentation is:
+NEWS: 2023/11/21: Upgrade and bug fix to documentation The available documentation is:

 * `Getting Started (install, etc.) <pages/readme_link.rst>`_